manikantareddychamala/Mani.Portfolio/README.md

 12th class - 8.5/10      Year: 2020

+ 🔭 I’m currently working on [predecting real estate prices using linear regression and support vector machine in machine learning](https://github.com/manikantareddychamala/New-one)

+- 🌱 I’m currently learning **Datascience**

+- 👨‍💻 All of my projects are available at [https://github.com/manikantareddychamala/New-one](https://github.com/manikantareddychamala/New-one)

+- 📫 How to reach me **cr282@srmist.edu.in and manikantareddychamala@gmail.com**

 # *projects:

 # 1.Real estate prices using linear regression and support vector machine in machine learning